MaximilianFreitag/Password-Generator-Streamlit/README.md

 ## About The Project
-INPUT: Takes the users prefered password length + his preferences
+INPUT: Takes the users prefered password length + his preferences   <br />
 OUTPUT: Gives the user the according password.

 <br />